-The applicant is requesting to develop a planned retirement community with 57 age-restricted single-family attached dwelling units.

-- 2. History and Previous Approvals: The subject property is a 12.01-acre parcel, known as Parcel 131, located in Tax Map 28, Grid D-3, D-4, E-3, and E-4.
+- 1. Location and Site Description: The subject property is located approximately 390 feet southeast of the intersection of Lake Glen Drive and Springfield Road.
+The site is currently improved with a single-family detached dwelling, being utilized as a private residence, with six associated structures, which include a detached garage and carport.
+The applicant is requesting to develop a planned retirement community with 57 age-restricted single-family attached dwelling units. - 2.
+History and Previous Approvals: The subject property is a 12.01-acre parcel, known as Parcel 131, located in Tax Map 28, Grid D-3, D-4, E-3, and E-4.
 The property is located within the Rural Residential (RR) Zone in the Zoning Ordinance and the Rural-Residential (R-R) Zone of the prior Zoning Ordinance.
 The property is not subject to a previously approved preliminary plan of subdivision (PPS), and there are no prior final plats of subdivision recorded for the property.
 The proposed development will require a PPS, a certificate of adequacy, and a final plat to find conformance with the development proposed with this special exception application. - 3.
-Neighborhood and Surrounding Uses: The general neighborhood is bounded to the north by Ducktown Road, to the south by MD 564 (Lanham Severn Road), to the east by Maple Avenue, and to the west by Wingate Drive.
-The neighborhood primarily includes residential and commercial/retail uses.
-The immediate properties surrounding the site and their current respective zoning designations are, as follows:
+Neighborhood and Surrounding Uses: The immediate properties surrounding the site and their current respective zoning designations are, as follows: